surma/surma.dev/content/things/is-postmessage-slow.md

 ### Binary formats

 Another way to deal with the performance impact of structured cloning is to not use it at all.
 Apart from structured cloning objects, `postMessage()` can also _transfer_ certain types. `ArrayBuffer` is one of these [transferable] types.
 As the name implies, transferring an `ArrayBuffer` does not involve copying.
-The sending realm actually loses access to the buffer and it is now owned by the receiving realm. **Transfering an `ArrayBuffer` is extremely fast and independent of the size of the `ArrayBuffer`**.
+The sending realm actually loses access to the buffer and it is now owned by the receiving realm. **Transferring an `ArrayBuffer` is extremely fast and independent of the size of the `ArrayBuffer`**.
 The downside is that `ArrayBuffer` are just a continuous chunk of memory.
 We are not working with objects and properties anymore.
 For an `ArrayBuffer` to be useful we have to decide how our data is marshalled  ourselves.
 This in itself has a cost, but by knowing the shape or structure of our data at build time we can potentially tap into many optimizations that are unavailable to a generic cloning algorithm.

 One format that allows you to tap into these optimizations are [FlatBuffers].
 FlatBuffers have compilers for JavaScript (and other languages) that turn schema descriptions into code.
 That code contains functions to serialize and deserialize your data.
 Even more interestingly: FlatBuffers don’t need to parse (or “unpack”) the entire `ArrayBuffer` to return a value it contains.

 ### WebAssembly

 What about everyone’s favorite: WebAssembly?
 One approach is to use WebAssembly to look at serialization libraries in the ecosystems of other languages.
 [CBOR], a JSON-inspired binary object format, has been implemented in many languages.
-[ProtoBuffers] and the aforemention [FlatBuffers] have wide language support as well.
+[ProtoBuffers] and the aforementioned [FlatBuffers] have wide language support as well.

 However, we can be more cheeky here: We can rely on the memory layout of the language as our serialization format.
 I wrote [a little example][rust binarystate] using [Rust]: It defines a `State` struct with some getter and setter methods so I can inspect and manipulate the state from JavaScript.
 To “serialize” the state object, I just copy the chunk of memory occupied by the struct.
 To deserialize, I allocate a new `State` object, and overwrite it with the data passed to the deserialization function.
 Since I’m using the same WebAssembly module in both cases, the memory layout will be identical.